cssigniter/gutenbee/readme.txt

 * **Image Box**: A standard image box with title and text block on steroids.
 Adjust your spacing, layout, alignment, or colors and typography.
 * **Image Comparison**: Need to showcase your photo editing skills or writing up a camera review?
 With the Image Comparison block you can enhance your posts with side-by-side comparison of any two photos you wish.
 * **Justified Gallery**: Create beautiful justified grid layout galleries inside any of your post or pages.
+* **Paragraph**: A variation of the core Paragraph block with responsive spacing settings.
 * **Progress Bar**: Add stylish progress bars and display either progress or your skillset with the most visually captivating way.
+* **Review**: Transform any post into a review.
+Score items individually, and average them out automatically.
 * **Slideshow**: Add a fancy slideshow to your posts or pages.
 Drag and drop your images, choose your settings and hit publish!
+* **Spacer**: Complete control spacing of elements in your posts and pages with the responsive Spacer block.
 * **Tabs**: Organize your content into fancy tabs.
 All the content including titles can be edited directly in the WordPress editor and you can choose any color combination from the block’s settings.
-* **Container**: A powerful container block allowing content grouping or splitting in columns, complete with fully responsive settings.
-* **Heading**: A normal heading block with responsive settings.
-* **Paragraph**: A variation of the core Paragraph block with responsive spacing settings.
-* **Spacer**: Complete control spacing of elements in your posts and pages with the responsive Spacer block.
 * **Testimonial**: An easy to use block to help you display your testimonials with multiple layouts.
 * **Post Types**: List posts from any post type in a configurable grid, complete with fully responsive settings.
 * **Video**: Embed a video from your media library or upload a new one.